dennyzhang/architect.dennyzhang.com/design-feature/design-migrate-cluster/README.md

-# Design: How To Partition Data At Scale     :BLOG:Design:
+# Design: How To Migrate Cluster Across Regions     :BLOG:Design:

 ---

-Let's design a sharding scheme for key-value storage.
+How to migrate cluster across regions with minimum impact?

 ---